yabje/scoresaber-wiki/wiki/ranking/scoresaber-team-information.md

 ### Criteria Assurance Team (CAT)

-As the name suggests, the people in the Criteria Assurance Team are in charge of maintaining the [ranking-criteria](./criteria/).
-They also essentially are the writers of the [ranking-criteria](./criteria/).
+As the name suggests, the people in the Criteria Assurance Team are in charge of maintaining the [ranking criteria](./criteria/).
+They also essentially are the writers of the [ranking criteria](./criteria/).
 Any changes which is decided by the CAT has to be approved by NAT and ScoreSaber Admins.

 ### Nomination Assessment Team (NAT)